mng2/AcornCLE215p/test03_mig/README.md

 # Test Project 03: PCIe With DDR Memory

 ## Overview
-This is a rework of example 02 to replace the peripheral on the AXI bus with the DDR3 memory on the SQRL Acorn.
+This is a reworking of example 02 to replace the peripheral on the AXI bus with the DDR3 memory on the SQRL Acorn.
 The Xilinx MIG (Memory Interface Generator) IP is utilized for this example.